UMAprotocol/UMIPs/UMIPs/umip-xx.md

 Each transaction included in an Ethereum block pays an amount of Ether per 1 unit of gas consumed.
 That amount is (a) specified by a `gasPrice` parameter attached to a transaction, (b) is expressed in the smallest unit of the Ether currency which is `Wei`, and is set by the transaction submitter as a bid that she offers to the miners to have her transaction included.
 We therefore have a set of gasPrices per block.

 A straight-forward yet sufficiently flexible aggregatory statistics that can serve as a proxy for the gas price in a given block is the $i$th percentile.
 But there is a block each 12-15 seconds in the Ethereum blockchain, and spikes in gas prices are routinely observed.
 Hence, a second-order statistic is also needed to smooth-out outliers.
+This also makes the feed manipulation-resistant (a risk which should be significantly minimized once EIP1559 is implemented).
 It may therefore be desireable to request from the DVM an aggregatory statistic over a range of blocks.
 Hence, the median of the $i$th percentiles over a range of blocks can be reported.

 ## Implementation

-Data point requestors specify three positive integers: `B`, `R`, `i` where `B` is an Ethereum block number, `R>=B` is the maximum block implying the desired range is [`B`,`B+1`, ..,  `B`+`R`], and `P` is the desired percentile and must be in the set `{0, 1, 2, .., 100}`.
+Data point requestors specify three positive integers: `B`, `R`, `i` where `B` is an Ethereum block number, `7000>=R>=B` is the maximum block implying the desired range is [`B`,`B+1`, ..,  `B`+`R`], and `P` is the desired percentile and must be in the set `{0, 1, 2, .., 100}`.
+Restricting `R` to 7000 implies a maximum range of ~1 day worth of Ethereum blocks which imposes a cap on how much data processing the DVM reporters must do.
 For `i=0` and `i=100`, the requester is effectively asking for the median of all the `min`'s and `max`'s of gas prices, respectively.
 For all other values, the requester is asking for `i`th percentile.

 The pseudo-algorithm to calculate the exact data point to report by a DVM reporter is as follows: